cropper

 Your company is a reflection of your skills and values, and it's your responsibility as the owner to share that insight with the leaders who will carry it forward.
 Monty’s unique intuition may have defined M-Tex Oil’s past, but if he had invested in preparing Cami and Tommy for the future, the storyline may have taken a very different turn.

-As you contemplate your business succession strategy, consider a proactive tax planning consultant to ensure your decisions are not only legally sound but also strategically aligned for the future.
+As you contemplate your business succession strategy, consider a proactive tax planning consultant from Minton CPAs & Associates LLC to ensure your decisions are not only legally sound but also strategically aligned for the future.
 Preparing the next generation isn’t just smart; it’s your legacy.
 Seek tailored planning options that make sense for your unique needs.
+You may reach their team at 757-384-9020!

 Wealth Preservation & Legacy Planning